silverwind/cidr-tools/README.md

 `parsed`: *Object*
   - `cidr` String: The CIDR of the network.
+  - `ip` String: The IP address inside the CIDR, including any `%scopeid` if present.
   - `version` Number: IP protocol version.
 Either `4` or `6`.
   - `prefix` String: The network prefix, e.g. `64`.
   - `start` BigInt: Start number of the network.